ropensci-archive/solrium/README.md

 Be aware that currently some functions will only work in certain Solr modes, e.g, `collection_create()` won't work when you are not in Solrcloud mode.
 But, you should get an error message stating that you aren't.

+Some notes:

-> Currently developing against Solr `v5.3.0`
+* Currently developing against Solr `v5.3.0`

-> Note that we recently changed the package name to `solrium`.
+* Note that we recently changed the package name to `solrium`.
 A previous version of this package is on CRAN as `solr`, but next version will be up as `solrium`.
+* I'm holding off on pushing this revamped version of this R client until I think the next version of Solr comes out with hopefully HTTP API access to manipulating cores/collections better.

 ## Solr info